 His co-stars already knew he was a rare talent: "From the moment we met, I loved Chadwick Boseman," his "Black Panther" co-star Letitia Wright wrote in British Vogue.
 "I heard God speak to my heart; that he would be my brother, and that I was to love him as such."

-But on Monday, Boseman became another kind of rare actor: He is just one of eight performers total who've ever earned Academy Award nominations posthumously, and only the first Black actor to do so.
+But last month, Boseman became another kind of rare actor: He is just one of eight performers total who've ever earned Academy Award nominations posthumously, and only the first Black actor to do so.
 Now, only two of those posthumous nominations have ever actually led to the Oscar.
 But we think there's a good chance that Boseman's passionate, complicated jazz trumpeter does have a chance of making him the third, so let's take a look at the club he's now joined, which includes luminaries from Spencer Tracy to Heath Ledger:

 Jeanne Eagels was the first actor (and thus far only woman) to be so honored, though she didn't actually get an official "nomination," Variety explains.
 "The Letter" (1929) featured her as a lonely woman who kills her ex; Eagels died at age 39 shortly after production ended on the movie.
 In those days, nominations were considered by a private board of judges, and she lost the award to Mary Pickford in "Coquette."